MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.214.md

 S12 *Positioning procedures for the anthropomorphic test dummies.*

-S12.1 *50th percentile male test dummy - 49 CFR part 572 subpart F (SID).* Position a correctly configured test dummy, conforming to the applicable requirements of part 572 Subpart F of this chapter, in the front outboard seating position on the side of the test vehicle to be struck by the moving deformable barrier and, if the vehicle has a second seat, position another conforming test dummy in the second seat outboard position on the same side of the vehicle, as specified in S12.1.3.
+S12.1 *50th percentile male test dummy—49 CFR part 572 subpart F (SID).* Position a correctly configured test dummy, conforming to the applicable requirements of part 572 Subpart F of this chapter, in the front outboard seating position on the side of the test vehicle to be struck by the moving deformable barrier and, if the vehicle has a second seat, position another conforming test dummy in the second seat outboard position on the same side of the vehicle, as specified in S12.1.3.
 Each test dummy is restrained using all available belt systems in all seating positions where such belt restraints are provided.
 Place any adjustable anchorages at the manufacturer's nominal design position for a 50th percentile adult male occupant.
 In addition, any folding armrest is retracted.
 Additional positioning procedures are specified below.

-S12.1.1 *Positioning a Part 572 Subpart F (SID) dummy in the driver position.*
+S12.1.1 *Positioning a Part 572 Subpart F (SID) dummy in the driver's seating position.*

 (a) *Torso.* Hold the dummy's head in place and push laterally on the non-impacted side of the upper torso in a single stroke with a force of 66.7-89.0 N (15-20 lb) towards the impacted side.

 (1) For a bench seat.
 The upper torso of the test dummy rests against the seat back.
-The midsagittal plane of the test dummy is vertical and parallel to the vehicle's longitudinal centerline, and passes through the center of the steering wheel.
+The midsagittal plane of the test dummy is vertical and parallel to the vehicle's longitudinal centerline, and passes through the center of the steering control.

 (2) For a bucket seat.
 The upper torso of the test dummy rests against the seat back.
 The midsagittal plane of the test dummy is vertical and parallel to the vehicle's longitudinal centerline, and coincides with the longitudinal centerline of the bucket seat.